|

 - This is the minimal specification, used to select one of the built-in

-shell specs; sh, ksh, and
+shell specs;

-- Specifies the path to the shell.
+- Specifies the absolute path to the shell.

 - Indicates whether the shell supports exit on error.